 Diogo Girondi at O2 Filmes comments: “Communication is key for any production, and with several productions running concurrently at all times at O2 Filmes, keeping things in context is key to put an end on the chaos.
 Ftrack helped us to achieve that and much more."

 ftrack allows users to easily track their production or project, manage assets, review shots, schedule workloads and assign tasks and collaborate together in one easy-to-access portal.

 Originally developed as an in-house production tracking tool at Fido Film in 2008, commercial development of the product began in 2011 and it’s already being used by a number of high-profile facilities including Cinesite, Filmmore and Saddington Baynes and now The Mill.

 Fredrik Limsäter, CEO of ftrack comments:

 “This is an exciting development for us.
 We have really been able to focus our toolsets so that they can be used in a collaborative way.
 The Mill’s adoption of ftrack is a great endorsement to the functionality we now have in ftrack.”

-The Mill discuss the VFX they created for the latest episode of Sinbad.
+The Mill go behind the scenes on the VFX for the latest season of Doctor Who.